Culture, Urine, Routine (REFLEX)

 1. Urinary Tract Infections: Suspected or confirmed UTIs, including bladder infections (cystitis), kidney infections (pyelonephritis), or urethral infections (urethritis).

-The urine culture is often used to diagnose a urinary tract infection and to identify the bacteria or yeast that is causing it.
+The culture urine routine is often used to diagnose a urinary tract infection and to identify the bacteria or yeast that is causing it.
 It can be used in conjunction with susceptibility testing to discover which drugs will stop the infection-causing bacterium from growing.
 The findings will aid a doctor in determining which treatments are most likely to be beneficial in treating a patient's infection.

 The kidneys, a pair of bean-shaped organs positioned near the bottom of the ribcage on the right and left sides of the back, produce urine.
 To transport wastes out of the body, the kidneys filter waste from the blood and generate urine, a yellow fluid.
 Urine goes from the kidneys to the bladder, where it is briefly stored, and then via the urethra to be emptied.
 Urine is normally sterile, but bacteria or, more rarely, yeast can migrate up the urinary tract from the skin outside the urethra and produce a urinary tract infection.